alphasoc/nfr/README.md

 Upon installation, test Namescore as follows:
 ```
 # namescore --help
-Namescore is application which captures DNS requests and provides
+Namescore is an application which captures DNS requests and provides deep analysis
-deep analysis and alerting of suspicious events, identifying gaps
+and alerting of suspicious events, identifying gaps in your security controls and
-in your security controls and highlighting targeted attacks.
+highlighting targeted attacks and policy violations.

 Usage:
   namescore [command] [arguments]